HP to RPM Converter

 Torque

-The rotational equivalent of force, measured in newton-meters or foot-pounds force, describing how strongly something twists.
+The rotational equivalent of force, entered in lb·ft or N·m, describing how strongly something twists.
+It is the second required input.

 RPM